Electronics Devices, software, explosive devices and developing political awareness

 Having been introduced to large computers by a pal of mine, Dave Wilson who worked in the computing department of Swan Hunter in Wallsend, I was then exposed to the original Crowther adventure on the mainframes of Newcastle University during my time with Newcastle’s first computer “club” (NPCS – Newcastle Personal Computing Society) in which I was the secretary and wrote the monthly newsletter.

 I remember (after having been envious of computers that Americans could build and which were advertised in the likes of DC comics but not available here in the UK), building and then programming the first UK-commercially available Microprocessor which Clive Sinclair made available – the INS8060-based MK14 which was introduced in 1977, rapidly moving onto:

 - 8080 – a not-very-nice 8-bit chip that needed multiple voltages

 - 8085 – much better – single-voltage 8-bit processor

 - Z80 – WAY better 8-bit processor which was powerful enough to write a complete adventure system in assembly language – see Dr Dobbs picture below

-- The PIC and a dozen other chips along with platforms I owned at one time or another including the Nascom-1 (which I built from scratch, Z80 based), ZX-80, ZX-81, Spectrum, Commodore Pet, Acorn Atom, Amstrad, Tandy TRS-80 (GREAT Basic), Atari, Amiga, Commodore-64, Victor-9000, Exidy Sorcerer, S100 and finally to the PC.
+- The PIC and a dozen other chips along with platforms I built or at least owned at one time or another including the Nascom-1 (which I built from scratch, Z80 based), ZX-80, ZX-81, Spectrum, Commodore Pet, Acorn Atom, Amstrad, Tandy TRS-80 (GREAT Basic), Atari, Amiga, Commodore-64, Victor-9000, Exidy Sorcerer, S100 and finally to the PC.